Vigo: Sports

-Vigo has one of the most important women's basketball team in Spain, Celta, more commonly referred to today by its sponsorship name of Celta Indepo.
-They usually compete in the top league of women's basketball, having won the championship three times.
-For the season 2012–2013, and following a number of economic problems, the team will play in the Spanish women basketball second division.
+The women's basketball team Celta de Vigo Baloncesto is based in Vigo.
+They have won the Liga Femenina de Baloncesto, the top tier of Spanish women's basketball, five times, most recently in 2000.
+In the 2011–12 season, and following a number of economic problems, the team was relegated to the second division.

-Vigo has a football team, Real Club Celta de Vigo, which (as of 2019–20) plays in La Liga.
+Vigo is home to the football team RC Celta de Vigo, which plays in La Liga, Spain's top division, as of the 2025–26 season.
 The women's team from the area, Federación Viguesa de Peñas Recreativas El Olivo, was the first team from Galicia to compete in the Women's Primera División.

 The Rías Baixas offer an excellent environment for nautical sports.
 Institutions such as the Real Club Nautico de Vigo (RCNV), founded in 1906, and the Liceo Marítimo de Bouzas (LMB), founded in 1907, are good examples of promotion of the nautical sports, especially sailing.

 The RCNV organises important events like Atlantic Week, which in September 2006 included the World Championship of the Platu 25 class.
 Every August, the RCNV also organises one of the largest sailboat races in the Iberian peninsula: the Regata Rías Baixas.
 In 2006 more than 130 different boats participated.

 The Liceo Maritimo de Bouzas (LMB) is a yacht club which counts around 400 associates.
 The LMB has a long and intense history of sailing and recreational fishing.
 The LMB organizes two important regattas in the Galician sailing calendar: the Regata Vila de Bouzas and a Regata de Solitarios y a Dos.

 The Regata Vila de Bouzas honours the neighbourhood where the LMB is located.
 The Regata de Solitarios y a Dos is for crews of one and two members.
 It is a difficult race with two stages; the first consists of a race through the coastal bay of Vigo while the second stage is a longer race around the Cies Islands (and/or Ons Islands).